-While routine vision care is not covered by Medicare, diabetics at risk for glaucoma are covered for an eye exam every 12 months.
+Routine vision care doesn’t have Medicare coverage; however, diabetics at risk for glaucoma will have coverage for an eye exam every 12 months.

 Other Non-Routine Vision Care

 Age-related macular degeneration is a root cause of many central vision issues.
-It is caused when the macula, a part of the retina, is damaged.
+This happens when the macula, a part of the retina, has damage.
 If you have AMD, Medicare may cover your vision care.
+Learn more here.

 Cataract surgery means that the eye’s lens has gone cloudy and needs to be removed.
-In the case of cataract surgery, the eyewear necessary post-surgery will be covered where traditional eyewear will not.
+In the case of cataract surgery, the eyewear necessary post-surgery will have coverage where traditional eyewear will not.
 If the cataract surgery is to implant an intraocular lens, Medicare Part B will help cover corrective lenses.
 This could be glasses or contacts.